chenchenzi/chenzixu/content/home/experience.md

   date_end = "2021-10-01"
   description = """
   * Working for the English and Multilingualism project supervised by Dr Elinor Payne and Dr Olga Maxwell;
-  * Examined the pre-attentive processing (MMN) of consonant length and differences in place of articulation in [CORONAL] fricatives in Mandarin using EEG;
   * Recruited participants, and collected audio recordings, perception experiment data, and questionnaire data online from 60 participants during lockdown;
   * Cleaned, collated, and coded the data for further analysis.
   """